SuperThunder/Mbed-OS6-Sanity-Guide/README.md

 # Feature: SPI
 - mention master and slave modes

-# Feature: SPI or I2C Storage devices
+# Feature: SPI, I2C, and SD Storage devices
 Mbed actually has pretty good support for storage devices (eg winbond W25Q series for SPI, atmel AT24 series for I2C, SD cards).
 See [here for overview](https://os.mbed.com/docs/mbed-os/v6.15/apis/blockdevice-apis.html).
 - [I2C, not in docs but in the class hierarchy](https://os.mbed.com/docs/mbed-os/v6.15/mbed-os-api-doxy/class_i2_c_e_e_block_device.html)
 - [SPI](https://os.mbed.com/docs/mbed-os/v6.15/apis/spi-flash-block-device.html)
+- SD TODO

 # Feature: Filesystems
 As can be seen in [this section of the docs](https://os.mbed.com/docs/mbed-os/v6.15/apis/file-system-apis.html), FAT and LittleFS are both supported as well as some other interesting APIs like KVStore (key value) and a generic directory / file system.